-Laminariales may be infected by the microscopic brown alga Streblonema aecidioides.
+Laminarians may be infected by the microscopic brown alga Streblonema aecidioides.
 Infected algae show symptoms of Streblonema disease, i.e. alterations of the blade and stipe ranging from dark spots to heavy deformations and completely crippled thalli Infection can reduce growth rates of host algae (Peters & Scaffelke, 1996).
-The marine fungi Eurychasma spp can also infect early life stages of Laminariales and Desmarestia viridis, however, the effects of infection are unknown (Müller et al., 1999).
+The marine fungi Eurychasma spp can also infect early life stages of Laminarians however the effects of infection are unknown (Müller et al., 1999).

 Sensitivity assessment.
 Resistance to the pressure is considered 'Low', and resilience 'High'.
-The sensitivity of this biotope to the introduction of microbial pathogens is assessed as 'Low'.
+The sensitivity of this biotope to introduction of microbial pathogens is assessed as 'Low'.